History of the Jews in Thessaloniki: Economic decline

 The increase in the number of Janissaries contributed to an increase in clothing orders putting Jews in a very difficult situation.
 Contributing to their problems were currency inflation concurrent with a state financial crisis.

 Only 1,200 shipments were required initially.
 However, the orders surpassed 4,000 in 1620.
 Financially challenged, the factories began cheating on quality.
 This was discovered.
 Rabbi Judah Covo at the head of a Salonican delegation was summoned to explain this deterioration in Istanbul and was sentenced to hang.
 This left a profound impression in Salonika.
 Thereafter, applications of the Empire were partially reduced and reorganized production.

 These setbacks were heralds of a dark period for Salonican Jews.
 The flow of migrants from the Iberian Peninsula had gradually dried up.
 Jews favored such Western European cities as London, Amsterdam and Bordeaux.
 This phenomenon led to a progressive estrangement of the Ottoman Sephardim from the West.
 Although the Jews had brought many new European technologies, including that of printing, they became less and less competitive against other ethno-religious groups.
 The earlier well-known Jewish doctors and translators were gradually replaced by their Christian counterparts, mostly Armenians and Greeks.
 In the world of trading, the Jews were supplanted by Western Christians, who were protected by the western powers through their consular bodies.
 Salonika lost its pre-eminence following the phasing out of Venice, its commercial partner, and the rising power of the port of Smyrna.

 Moreover, the Jews, like other dhimmis, had to suffer the consequences of successive defeats of the Empire by the West.
 The city, strategically placed on a road travelled by armies, often saw retaliation by janissaries against "infidels."
-Throughout the 17th century, there was migration of Jews from Salonika to Constantinople, Palestine, and especially Izmir.
+Throughout the 17th century, there was migration of Jews from Salonika to Constantinople, Palestine, and especially İzmir.
 The Jewish community of Smyrna became composed of Salonikan émigrés.
 Plague, along with other epidemics such as cholera, which arrived in Salonika in 1823, also contributed to the weakening of Salonika and its Jewish community.

 Western products, which began to appear in the East in large quantities in the early-to-mid-19th century, was a severe blow to the Salonikan economy, including the Jewish textile industry.
 The state eventually even began supplying janissaries with "Provencal clothing", which sold in low-priced lots, in preference to Salonican wools, whose quality had continued to deteriorate.
 Short of cash, the Jews were forced into paying the grand vizier more than half of their taxes in the form of promissory notes.
 Textile production declined rapidly and then stopped with the abolition of the body of janissaries in 1826.